 In the meantime I knew I needed to help women’s current bras do their jobs more effectively.
 Wearing an unrealistically symmetrical bra when you have perfectly normal asymmetrical breasts has very real physical and psychological consequences.
 I’m talking about poor posture; leaning to one side; neck, breast and shoulder pains; not to mention the lack of confidence that comes from wearing an uncomfortable and ill-fitting bra, usually with an overflowing bra bulge on one side or a big gaping cup cavern on the other.

 The key was finding something to balance the absence of breast tissue weight on the smaller side and allow a bra fitted to your bigger breast to do its job properly by spreading the weight of your breasts more evenly across your shoulders and back.
 After lots of trials, research, and adjustments, the Evenly Bra Balancer™ was born.
 The name, Bra Balancer™, was very purposeful.
 It is the bra that needs fixing, not you.

 I didn’t want to stop there.
 Through my years of research I discovered what a taboo subject breast asymmetry is and knew I wanted to offer more than just a product solution.
 I wanted to unite us all in community, mutual support and encouragement so I founded The Uneven Titty Committee™.
 Join us now on Facebook and discover the sisters you never knew you had.

 I'll keep working on refining products and innovating to find more solutions to breast asymmetry.
-The adjustable bras are coming and I already have more ideas in the works but I didn’t want to wait any longer before bringing these solutions into your lives.
+The bras are coming and I already have more ideas in the works but I didn’t want to wait any longer before bringing these solutions into your lives.
 Please do stay in touch, give me your honest feedback and watch this space as there’s plenty more to come.